Jason Vosler Player Props: Reds vs. Pirates

-After going 1-for-4 with an RBI in his last game, Jason Vosler and the Cincinnati Reds face the Pittsburgh Pirates (who will start Mitch Keller) at 6:35 PM ET on Friday.
+Jason Vosler -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 23 at 1:35 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Pirates.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 Jason Vosler Game Info & Props vs. the Pirates